Dakedres/dicedicedice/README.md

 cp template.env .env
 ```

-You will need to provide a token and place it in the .env file.
+You will need to place your bot's token and ID in the .env file.